Complete Guide To The Polish Chicken Breed

 Silver Polish Chicken

-According to the American Poultry Association, female and male Silver Polish chickens are almost entirely covered with laced feathers.
+Female and male Silver varieties are almost entirely covered with laced feathers.
 Their plumage ranges from silvery grey to silvery white with black lacing.
 Their beaks are dark horn in color, and their shanks and toes slate blue.

-This variety is recognized by the American and British Poultry Associations for both bearded and non-bearded Polish.
+This variety is recognized for both bearded and non-bearded Polish.

 Although not its official name, this variety is frequently called Silver Laced Polish or Polish chicken recognized variety non-bearded Silver.